canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

   [ui]
   output = hide-resource-and-attachment

-Similarly, we may not want to see the standard output of automatic jobs, we can obtain that with the following launcher:
+Similarly, we may not want to see the standard output of automatic jobs.
+We can achieve that with the following launcher:

 .. code:: none